Data Automation – Why it is important? Different Processes & Tools

 Reference Architecture of Data Systems

 In big enterprise companies, a data team is split into few more division to take care of different stages of data.
 This below reference architecture can help you understand the stages in data from collection to visualization.
-For a small and medium level companies, most of the stages here are done behind by readymade tools.
+For small and medium level companies, most of the stages here are done behind by readymade tools.

 Simple use case of different stages in Data Systems / Automation